This blog explores:

 The biggest barriers to mHealth app security development

-A thorough understanding of the biggest security risks affecting mHealth apps is crucial when developing a strategy to protect against both emerging and evolving threats.
+A thorough understanding of the biggest risks affecting security in mHealth apps is crucial when developing a strategy to protect against both emerging and evolving threats.

 In 2021 researchers reviewed data from studies published between 2008-2020 to isolate the main challenges developers face when securing mHealth apps.
 The results were surprising.
 63% developers demonstrated a lack of knowledge and expertise needed for secure app development, and 19% paid little to no attention to security during the mHealth app development process.
-This study indicates that there is an urgent need for organizations to start prioritizing the security posture of their mHealth apps.
+This study indicates that there is an urgent need for organizations to start prioritizing protection for mHealth applications.

 So, where do we start?
 Let’s start by looking at what the FDA has to say about security risks most pressing to mHealth apps.
 Even if your mHealth app doesn’t require FDA approval, the regulatory body offers a solid strategy for addressing the most prevalent security risks threatening this particular type of app.